fbpx

 About Us

-The Rule of Law Education Centre (ROLE) is the only independent and non-political organisation in Australia educating students and the community about the importance of our laws and democracy, and important checks and balances we have for those in power.
+The Rule of Law Education Centre (ROLE) is the only independent and non-political organisation in Australia educating students and the community about the importance of our laws and democracy derived from the Magna Carta, and important checks and balances we have for those in power.

 We believe that an understanding of the rule of law, human rights and democracy does not happen by osmosis.
 It must be taught clearly and explicitly in schools and universities, with case studies and examples to bring these principles to life.
 We focus on teaching students to not only understand and obey laws, but to constructively engage with the law and government and to know how to challenge them as needed by using appropriate mechanisms and institutions.